MoonPoet/xaprb-src/content/blog/2015/stay-sharp-while-exercising.md

 title: Staying Sharp While Exercising
 author: Baron Schwartz
 categories:
-- Life Hacking
-tags:
 - Fitness
-- CrossFit
-- Health
 date: 2015-06-07
 description: "Intense exercise brings energy and clarity, but also tiredness the next day.
 How can you avoid this?"
 image: /media/2015/06/bokeh.jpg
+thumbnail: /media/2015/06/bokeh.tn-500x500.jpg
 credit: https://www.flickr.com/photos/bgwilson89/3137099022/
 ---

 In my [last blog post](/blog/2015/06/05/maximize-productivity-in-three-easy-steps/) I explained how to reclaim your mornings and make them the most productive time of day.
 In this one I'll explain how exercise makes my mornings better, and how I avoid feeling sluggish after overdoing it.

-Before I start, though, I am not a doctor, and by reading the following you agree you're doing it at your own risk.

 <!--more-->

+I am not a doctor, and by reading the following you agree you're doing it at your own risk.

 ### Exercise And The Payback